 Now that you have a good idea of your monthly expenses, use this calculator to determine how much is suggested for your emergency fund.

-Conventional financial wisdom says that your household should have enough cash stowed away to cover three to six months of expenses.
+Conventional financial wisdom says your household should have enough cash stowed away to cover three to six months of expenses.
 But it’s a good idea to save even if that amount feels out of reach.
 Even a small emergency fund could keep you from sliding into debt if you get hit with an unforeseen expense.
-Here’s what you could expect to pay if the unexpected happens:
+Here are five ways to build an emergency fund (without really trying).

 Latest Empower Insights